 Following law school, Jen took a position as an attorney in the business litigation department of a major law firm and also continued to act on the side (shhh, don’t tell anyone).
 When a feature film she had a leading role in made the festival circuit, Jen promptly experienced a quarter life crisis, left her job and moved to LA.
 She even bought a red car – ok, so she already owned the red car, but it sounded good, right?
 While in LA, Jen performed for East West Players and on the FX show, “Dirt,” and in FOX’s “America’s Most Wanted.”
 Don’t worry!
 It was a re-enactment episode.
 She also voiced the “sporty, bouncy and outspoken” character of “Avery” on the series “The Beacon Street Girls,” and wrote, starred in and produced the Accolade Award winning web series “La La Land.”

 Although she loved LA, Jen returned to New York for personal reasons (sounds mysterious, doesn’t it?), where she continues her work as an actor, runs a company to help promote children’s literacy (MyJennyBook) and is the President of the Asian American Film Lab, a non-profit dedicated to the promotion and support of gender and ethnic diversity in film and television.
 Jen launched the Film Lab’s newest production arm, AAFL TV, in the summer of 2013.
 In New York, she has appeared in multiple commercials and on the USA Network television show Royal Pains, among others.
 Her first screenplay, "The Opposite of a Fairy Tale, " written to bring light to the issue of elder abuse, received a grant from the Ms Foundation and showed at MOCA, the Asian American International Film Festival, Palm Springs Desert Film Society, the NY SAG-AFTRA Shorts Showcase, and at HBO.
+The film is now available on iTunes.
 In her spare time, Jen boxes, runs and bakes pies.
 Truly.
 She really does.